MaksCoin/monad-delegated-transfers/README.md

 ### Key Features

-*   **🔗 Seamless Onboarding:** Connects with MetaMask and switches to the Monad Testnet.
+*   **Seamless Onboarding:** Connects with MetaMask and switches to the Monad Testnet.
-*   **🤖 Smart Account Interaction:** Simulates the creation of a Smart Account and allows users to fund it.
+*   **Smart Account Interaction:** Simulates the creation of a Smart Account and allows users to fund it.
-*   **✍️ Off-Chain Order Creation:** Users define a recipient, amount, and delay.
+*   **Off-Chain Order Creation:** Users define a recipient, amount, and delay.
 The application then creates an EIP-712 typed data structure which the user signs with their wallet—**this signature happens entirely off-chain and costs no gas**.
-*   **💾 Local Persistence:** Signed orders are stored in the browser's `localStorage`, demonstrating a full user session.
+*   **Local Persistence:** Signed orders are stored in the browser's `localStorage`, demonstrating a full user session.
 *   **Execute by Anyone ("Relayer Model"):** Once the time delay has passed, a button appears, allowing anyone to submit the signed message to the `DelegationManager` contract, which then executes the transfer from the user's Smart Account.

 ---